python-parsy/parsy/docs/ref/methods_and_combinators.rst

    .. method:: desc(string)

-      Adds a desciption to the parser, which is used in the error message if parsing fails.
+      Adds a description to the parser, which is used in the error message if parsing fails.

       >>> year = regex(r'[0-9]{4}').desc('4 digit year')